 Marchetta’s prose is vivid and to the point.
 The novel stays close to its main focus, Francesca and her family, to create a tight narrative that expertly traces the evolution of the characters in the novel.
 The story, narrative, and characters come together here to create one of those rare, arresting novels, that will grab readers attention from the first page through the last and still remain a satisfying read upon future perusals.
 Saving Francesca comes ten years after Looking for Alibrandi and, in this reviewer’s humble opinion, Marchetta spent the intervening years honing her craft to a rarely seen level of mastery.

-Possible Pairings: Stupid Fast by Geoff Herbach, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Define “Normal” by Julie Anne Peters, Eleanor & Park by Rainbow Rowell, A Map of the Known World by Lisa Ann Sandell, The Beginning of Everything by Robyn Schneider, Wild Awake by Hilary T. Smith, How to Say Goodbye in Robot by Natalie Standiford, Memoirs of a Teenage Amnesiac by Gabrielle Zevin
+Possible Pairings: Stupid Fast by Geoff Herbach, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Define “Normal” by Julie Anne Peters, Eleanor & Park by Rainbow Rowell, This Song Will Save Your Life by Leila Sales, A Map of the Known World by Lisa Ann Sandell, The Beginning of Everything by Robyn Schneider, The Edge of Falling by Rebecca Serle, Wild Awake by Hilary T. Smith, How to Say Goodbye in Robot by Natalie Standiford, Memoirs of a Teenage Amnesiac by Gabrielle Zevin